Hina Afridi

-Hina Afridi (born 15 June 1997) is a Pakistani actress and model who works in Urdu television and film.
+Hina Afridi (Urdu: حنا آفریدی) is a Pakistani actress and model who works in Urdu television and film.
 She made her acting debut in the television drama Pehli Si Muhabbat (2021).

 Career

 Afridi made her television debut in 2021 with the romantic drama Pehli Si Muhabbat, which aired on ARY Digital.
 The drama was produced by iDream Entertainment and directed by Anjum Shahzad.
 Her performance received attention for its freshness and on-screen presence.

 Afridi appeared in the film Akhara (2024) and also starred in the Hum TV drama serial Raaja Rani (2025), in which she performed alongside veteran actor Faysal Quraishi.
 Her upcoming projects include's Babar Javed's Ghulam Badshah Sundri opposite Imran Ashraf.

 Apart from acting, she has participated in various modeling assignments and fashion shoots, establishing herself as a recognized face in Pakistan.